danielusp/gulp-boilerplate/README.md

  - Join Javascript/css files
  - Minify/Uglify js/css files
  - Convert sass, ts etc. to production format
+ - Write your code in ES6 pattern and transpile it to previous formats
  - Prefix CSS
  - Delete files like logs etc.
  - Generate specific files to include into projects